 Few areas of science offer a better opportunity to learn such skills than astrobiology, an emergent science concerned with new worlds and the future of humanity.

 From education to science to management, studies suggest that questions matter more than answers.

 The most frequent complaint of many college professors is that students undervalue questions and do not possess well-developed inquiry skills.

-Astrobiology is a great source of open-ended problems for all ages, and can be used to model questioning techniques for students.
+Astrobiology and cognitive sciences are great sources of open-ended problems for all ages and can be used to model questioning techniques for students.
 In our classes, children learn to be comfortable with unknowns and to revisit what they take for granted.
 The instructors serve as role models for asking questions, making mistakes, and getting stuck, building a growth mindset and mental resilience.

 As a space science, astrobiology allows students to zoom out from their habitual perspective and see themselves on a cosmic scale.
 It helps a child to develop a holistic view of the world by bringing together scientific disciplines that are frequently taught in isolation.

-Through the lens of “systems thinking,” children see everything as deeply interconnected on every level – and always changing.
+Through the lens of "systems thinking", children learn to see everything as deeply interconnected on every level – and always changing.

-As a young science, astrobiology encourages a sense of wonder and provides inspiration to young explorers by presenting a world full of unanswered burning questions.
+Astrobiology and worldbuilding encourage a sense of wonder and provide inspiration to young explorers by presenting a world full of surprises and unanswered burning questions.